-Note that admitted transfer students cannot actually enroll at SMU until their final transcript has been received and evaluated for transferability.
-(For this reason, we discourage fall term entry transfer students from attending the second summer term at their current institution before matriculation to SMU.)
+Note that admitted transfer students cannot actually enroll at SMU until their final transcript has been received and evaluated for transferability and a Good Standing Form has been received from their last institution.
+(For this reason, transfer students entering for the fall term are discouraged from attending the second summer term at their current institution before matriculation to SMU.)